tom-rooker-moj/manage-pom-cases-design-history/app/posts/2021-05-27-homd-allocate-a-pom-v1.md

 # User stories

 As a HOMD
-I need to understand enough information* about the person in prison So that I can match them with the right type of POM and the right individual POM (depending on skills, experience etc).
+I need to understand enough information about the person in prison So that I can match them with the right type of POM and the right individual POM (depending on skills, experience etc).

-* information needs will vary depending on HOMD working style, stage of sentence, and prison type_
+Note: HOMD information needs will vary depending on HOMD working style, stage of sentence, and prison type

 As a HOMD
 I need to understand my team’s workload and capacity and their skills and experience